Aliases for FAT2 Gene

 GeneCards Summary for FAT2 Gene

 FAT2 (FAT Atypical Cadherin 2) is a Protein Coding gene.
-Diseases associated with FAT2 include Skin Squamous Cell Carcinoma and Spinal Canal And Spinal Cord Meningioma.
-GO annotations related to this gene include calcium ion binding.
+Diseases associated with FAT2 include Spinocerebellar Ataxia 45 and Skin Squamous Cell Carcinoma.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding.
 An important paralog of this gene is FAT1.

 UniProtKB/Swiss-Prot Summary for FAT2 Gene